-Our research is aimed at developing effective and efficient, individualized rehabilitation for people with neurological injury, particularly those with stroke.
+Our research is aimed at developing effective and efficient, individualized rehabilitation for people with neurological and neurodevelopmental conditions.
 A key tool for our lab is the use of wearable sensors (accelerometers) to quantifying human movement in daily life.
 This tool offers a convenient, accurate, and economical way of measuring real-world movement outside the clinic or laboratory.

 Our laboratory studies the neural control of movement and motor learning in humans.
 We are interested in better understanding neural control so that this knowledge can be leveraged to inform diagnoses and selection of rehabilitation interventions for persons with stroke, autism, and other neurological conditions.
 Our ultimate goal is personalized, effective, and efficient interventions that will improve daily life.
 Since 2004, we have deployed a variety of research tools, including: computerized analyses of human movement (kinematics, kinetics, electromyography) to quantify behavior during ecologically-valid laboratory tasks; standardized clinical assessments to quantify the capacity to produce skilled movement; biosensors (accelerometers) that quantify types and amount of movements outside the laboratory; and standardized questionnaires that quantify self-perception of function, behavior, and participation in everyday life.
 Ongoing partnerships with others add additional approaches (fMRI, TMS, serum marker analyses) to the available tool set.
 The interdisciplinary, interactive laboratory environment promotes collaborations within and outside the lab with scientists and clinicians, resulting in a productive, successful research program.